Proteomics and Metabolomics Facility

-The facility provides state-of-the-art mass spectrometry analysis of proteins for both basic and clinical cancer research.
+The facility provides state-of-the-art mass spectrometry analysis of proteins and metabolites for both basic and clinical cancer research.
 We work with internal as well as external researchers.

 Please remember to acknowledge your use of the Facility in your publications, and keep us informed when you do so!

-The primary mission of the Proteomics Facility is to serve the faculty of the MD Anderson Cancer Center by providing access to mass-spectrometry based proteomics technology and services.
+The primary mission of the Proteomics and Metabolomics Facility is to serve the faculty of the MD Anderson Cancer Center by providing access to mass-spectrometry based proteomics and metabolomics technologies and services.

 What is the Proteome?